jin-zhe/cheatsheets/C++.md

 ###### Pitfall
 > Invalidates iterators and references at or after the point of the erase, including the end() iterator.[Source](https://en.cppreference.com/w/cpp/container/vector/erase)

-So it is important to update relevant iterator(s) with the returned iterator or re-assign them after calling `.erase()`!
+So it is important to update relevant iterator(s) with the returned iterator or re-assign them after calling `<container>.erase(...)`!

 ## Data structures